brown-band/website/pages/scripts/1982-1983/fall/yale.md

 :::

-The Band ponders these and other questions, salutes our visitors from New Haven, and plays "Swinging Safari".
+The Band ponders these and other questions, salutes our visitors from New Haven, and plays “Swinging Safari”.

-:sd[Band plays "Swinging Safari"]
+:sd[Band plays “Swinging Safari”]

 We would also like to note the new freshman unit which has been added in South Wayland and remind you that there is absolutely no truth to the rumor that this unit is numbered delta two.

 What has caused this rash of changes at an otherwise peaceful university?
-Has Mr. "Your name here" paid ten million dollars to name the Geo-Chem center?
+Has Mr. “Your name here” paid ten million dollars to name the Geo-Chem center?
 Is somebody actually listening to Jacob Neusner?
 Or is it strange beings from outer space?

 :sd[Band forms E.T.]